Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Water-tank system, symmetries, and observer design

-The Laplace and divergence operators are unchanged by the transformation as they are invariant by rotation (although they are usually written in fixed coordinates, their value do not depend on the orientation of the chosen frame).
+The Laplace and divergence operators are unchanged by the transformation as they are invariant to rotations (although they are usually written in fixed coordinates, their value do not depend on the orientation of the chosen frame).
 Note that the square domain $D=[0,L]^2\subset\RR^2$ has to be replaced by the square $\left(R_\theta D+(x_0,y_0)\right)\subset\RR^2$.
+The boundary conditions ($v=0$ on the boundaries of the domain) are also clearly invariant by rotation.